Dropping Python 2 Support From Open Source Projects2019-03-13

 Secondly, I have not done any professional work with Python 2 for some time.
-Whilst I’m using some great tools to make cross-compatibility easier, I still don’t trust myself to remember all the differences, and I especially don’t want to make a mistake and release something broken.
+While I’m using some great tools to make cross-compatibility easier, I still don’t trust myself to remember all the differences, and I especially don’t want to make a mistake and release something broken.

 Thirdly, I created a Twitter poll which came out with 69% in favour of dropping today, and only 15% waiting until 2020-01-01.

 Fourthly, fellow Django contributor Josh Smeaton pointed out to me that upstream packages dropping Python 2 support gives teams more ammunition to use to convince management that upgrading needs prioritization.
 Dropping Python 2 support can actually help such users.

 Fifthly, most of the packages I’m maintaining are pretty stable.
 The versions that support Python 2 will remain on PyPI and in the case of a major bug or security issue, I can always make a bug fix release branched from them.
 It’s only new features that won’t be added with Python 2 support.

 The following is the checklist I used on each project to move to Python 3 only, ordered by affected files.
 My packages supported Python 2 and 3 in a single codebase, using six for compatibility, and checking with modernize, isort, and tox to ensure cross-compatibility.
 There are other ways of achieving cross-compatibility, such as 2to3 and future, so if you’re trying to follow this list on a project, you may need to make adjustments.